SCOPE OF THIS CHAPTER

 - Commitment to developing services which support children's participation, such as advocacy and participation services;

-- Realistic expectations about what can be achived and honesty about the level of willingness is to change existing services and decisions in response to children's views.
+- Realistic expectations about what can be achieved and honesty about the level of willingness is to change existing services and decisions in response to children's views.

-Local authorities actively seek to ensure children and young people are consulted about decisions and processes that affect them.
+Derby City Council actively seeks to ensure children and young people are consulted about decisions and processes that affect them.
 The Munro Review made clear that what is important to children and young people is 'reliability, honesty and continuity'.
 Derby City Council is committed to ensuring that children and young people are informed about what is happening to them and promotes opportunities for them to contribute to what is happening.
 The aim is to share and practise positive approaches to effective communication and learning through active listening.
 Derby City Council is committed to both speaking and listening clearly, purposefully and honestly with children and young people.

 Derby City Council seeks to consider identity, diversity, culture, sexual orientation, language, disability, delayed speech, low confidence and trust in all its interactions with both children and adults.